 Default Judgment and Dismissal of the Statement of Claim

-Common directions that are given by the Court include:
+Common directions that the court gives include:

-- the filing and service of evidence; and
+- filing and service of evidence; and

 Discovery of Documents